pelias/documentation/full_planet_considerations.md

 not require particularly significant resources and should be easy.
 However, full planet builds present many of their own challenges.

-Current [full planet builds](https://pelias-dashboard.geocode.earth) weigh in at around 550 million documents, and require about 375GB total storage in Elasticsearch.
+Current [full planet builds](https://pelias-dashboard.geocode.earth) weigh in at just under 600 million documents, and require about 350GB total storage in Elasticsearch.

 Fortunately, because of services like AWS and the scalability of Elasticsearch, full planet builds are possible without too much extra effort.
 The process is no different, it just requires more hardware and takes longer.

+The best performance for full planet import comes on machines with fast, local NVMe SSDs, a fast internet connection for downloading data, and many CPUs for paralell processing.

-To set expectations, a cluster of 4 [r4.xlarge](https://aws.amazon.com/ec2/instance-types/) AWS instances (30GB RAM each) running Elasticsearch, and one m4.4xlarge instance running the importers and PIP service can complete a full planet build in about two days.
+To set expectations, a 36 core machine can complete a Pelias build in about 19 hours.

 ## Recommended processes